 A second inscription is for Elizabeth Wheelwright, “consort to the Hon.
 John Wheelwright Esq” who died Feb 23, 1748.
-John Wheelwright is the great grandson of Rev. John Wheelwright (the Puritan clergyman who ruffled quite a few feathers in Boston), grandson of Judge Samuel Wheelwright, son of Col. John Wheelwright, and brother to Esther Wheelwright who had a long a rich history in Quebec.
+John Wheelwright is the great-grandson of Rev. John Wheelwright (the Puritan clergyman who ruffled quite a few feathers in Boston), grandson of Judge Samuel Wheelwright, son of Col. John Wheelwright, and brother to Esther Wheelwright who had a long rich history in Québec.

 John Wheelwright is not buried in the tomb but because two of John’s wives were named Elizabeth, there is some confusion about who exactly is buried here.
 Wheelwright’s second wife was Elizabeth Green.
 Some books (read: books and not web sites) say that John’s third wife was Elizabeth Weeks, some say it was Elizabeth Goffe, others say his third wife was Elizabeth Winkley.
 Some combine the two and say Elizabeth Weeks Winkley Wheelwright.